OWN-Foundation/.github/profile/README.md

  Our Mission: To build a decentralized platform that empowers users to invest in projects that align with their values and goals.
 To create a better future and get benefits together.

- Our Vision: To be the world's leading Smart Foundation for own to earn or contributing and exchanging value.
+ Our Vision: To be the world's leading Smart Foundation for build-to-earn , contributing or exchanging value.
  Connecting users from all backgrounds and locations, enabling them to participate in and get benefit from both Web2 or Web3 economy..
 <!--

 **Here are some ideas to get you started:**